 “People were already beginning to forget, what horrible suffering the war had brought them.
 I did not want to cause fear and panic, but to let people know how dreadful war is and so to stimulate people's powers of resistance.”Otto Dix

-Born in Zahlé, Lebanon, Chawky Frenn lived his formative years in a country that nurtured him not only with mysticism, spirituality, and beauty, but also with paradoxes, conflicts, and delusions.
-Before emigrating to the United States in 1981, he witnessed six years of civil war whose devastating effects and consequences would powerfully influence his life, art, and teaching.
+Born in Zahlé, Lebanon, Chawky Frenn grew up in a country rich in mysticism, spirituality, and beauty, but also marked by paradox, conflict, and sectarianism.
+Before emigrating to the United States in 1981, he lived through six years of civil war, an experience that continues to profoundly shape his life and work.

-Frenn received a BFA from Mass College of Art and Design in Boston, MA in 1985, and an MFA from Tyler School of Art of Temple University in Philadelphia, PA in 1988.
-He completed the second year of graduate studies at Temple Abroad in Rome, Italy.
-Frenn taught at Bridgewater State College in Bridgewater, MA; Montserrat College of Art in Beverly, MA; and Edinboro University of PA, in Edinboro, PA.
-He is currently an Associate Professor at George Mason University in Fairfax, VA.
+Frenn earned a BFA from Massachusetts College of Art and Design in Boston (1985) and an MFA from Tyler School of Art at Temple University in Philadelphia (1988), completing the second year of his graduate studies at Temple Abroad in Rome, Italy.
+He has taught at Bridgewater State College (MA), Montserrat College of Art (MA), and Edinboro University (PA).
+He is currently a Professor of Art at George Mason University in Fairfax, Virginia.

-Frenn is the author of two books 100 Boston Artists and 100 Boston Painters published in 2013 and 2012 by Schiffer Publishing.
-His work appeared in 100 Artists of Washington, D.C. by F. Lennox Campello in 2011, Male Nude Now by David Leddick in 2001, and Encyclopedia of Arab American Artists by Dr. Fayeq S. Oweis in 2008.
-Art for Life’s Sake, a monograph on Frenn’s work was published by Fine Arts Consulting and Publishing in Beirut, Lebanon, in 2006.
+He is the author of two books: 100 Boston Artists (2013) and 100 Boston Painters (2012), both published by Schiffer Publishing.
+His work has also appeared in 100 Artists of Washington, D.C. by F. Lennox Campello (2011), Male Nude Now by David Leddick (2001), and Encyclopedia of Arab American Artists by Dr. Fayeq S. Oweis (2008).
+A monograph on his work, Art for Life’s Sake, was published by Fine Arts Consulting and Publishing in Beirut in 2006.

-The genuine needs and aspirations of humanity are more similar than divergent.
-Our sufferings and fears are not fundamentally different from one another.
-The resemblance of our wounds can serve as a unifying force, not a dividing one.
-The sameness of our insecurities can serve as a bridge, not a wall, in our coexistence.
-Crises have the power to either transform into dangers that threaten us with discord and collapse or opportunities that offer understanding and healing.
+The genuine needs and aspirations of humanity are more alike than different.
+Our sufferings and fears are not fundamentally separate from one another.
+The similarity of our wounds can serve as a unifying force, not a dividing one.
+The sameness of our insecurities can serve as a bridge, not a wall, in our shared existence.
+Crises hold the power to either spiral into conflict and collapse or evolve into moments of understanding, compassion, and healing.
+I urge those committed to human rights and justice to reflect on whether our beliefs, words, and actions are, in fact, contributing to suffering, prejudice, and bigotry, often more than we realize.

 1987 – 88 | Tyler School of Art - Temple Abroad.
 Rome, Italy.
 MFA, Painting.
 Studied with Richard Raiselis |